Automatic Schema Drift Management

 Handling Schema Changes

-When a schema change is detected in the Source, Rivery updates the schema in the destination Target to match the new structure.
-This is done without interrupting the flow of data and without requiring manual intervention in any scenario, whether it's through Standard extraction or CDC.
+When a schema change is detected in the source, Rivery automatically updates the destination target's schema to match the new structure.
+This process happens without disrupting data flow or requiring manual intervention, whether through Standard extraction or Change Data Capture (CDC).

 Untitled 23.png